vladimir-tutin/Plex-Auto-Collections/README.md

 ###### Works with Movie and TV Show Libraries

 You can create a collection based on the Plex search feature using the `plex_search` attribute.
-The search will return any movie/show that matches at least one term from each search attribute.
+The search will return any movie/show that matches at least one term from each search option.
 You can run multiple searches.
-The search Attributes are listed below.
+The search options are listed below.

-##### Search Attributes
+##### Search Options
 - `actor` (Gets every movie with the specified actor) (Movie libraries only)
 - `tmdb_actor` (Gets every movie with the specified actor as well as the added TMDb [metadata](#tmdb-people-list-type)) (Movie libraries only)
 - `country` (Gets every movie with the specified country) (Movie libraries only)
+- `decade` (Gets every movie from the specified year + the 9 that follow i.e. 1990 will get you 1990-1999) (Movie libraries only)
 - `director` (Gets every movie with the specified director) (Movie libraries only)
 - `tmdb_director` (Gets every movie with the specified director as well as the added TMDb [metadata](#tmdb-people-list-type)) (Movie libraries only)
 - `genre` (Gets every movie/show with the specified genre)